s-torneo/SSH-Fingerprint/README.md

 # SSH-Fingerprint

+To compile it:

+- Download all files
+- Run Makefile using 'make'

 To run it:

-- Download all files
-- Run Makefile, typing 'make' in the shell
-- Type './filter' specifying a device or a file .pcap*
+ - Using Makefile:

-Extracting ssh_pcap.tar.gz you can use a sample ssh pcap, typing 'make test1' in the shell.
+     extracting ssh_pcap.tar.gz (you can use a sample ssh pcap), typing 'make test1' in the shell.
+Or

+- Type 'sudo ./filter' specifying a device or a file .pcap*